rmathisen-aws/Create_a_VPC_with_Public_and_Private_Subnets/README.md

 **Summary:** \
 <br/>
 **Reason & Reflection:** \
 I think it's important to know how to properly set up a VPC, along with the Public & Private Subnets.
 Looking at multiple resources, I noticed that some resources tell you to associate the Public & Private Subnets to a Route Table, whereas other resources say to only associate the Private Subnet to the Route Table.
 This led me down a rabbit hole of trying to figure out which method is correct.
-While doing this research, I'm learning more about Networking and reinforcing the concepts that I already understand through different instructors.
+While doing this research, I'm learning more about Networking (subnet mask; network id; host id; CIDR) and reinforcing the concepts that I already understand through different instructors.
 I think that having multiple resources is essential for learning.
 <br/>

 **Process:** <br/>